 Here, we see that the author encourages us through what Jesus went through.
 These are the sufferings of Christ, and indeed, blessed is the man who partakes of them.
 The following passages after this one begin talking of God’s correction.
 Still, we are not always going through the sufferings of Christ, but we might often be corrected for a reason.
 Still, the author of Hebrews wants to encourage us through what Christ went through.

 Another aspect of God’s correction that might be difficult to comprehend is that God, in a way, allows the enemy (Satan) to test us.
 We see this occurrence in the book of Job when the devil asked God to test Job and in Luke 22:31 when Jesus told Peter that Satan had demanded to test the disciples.
 This happens firstly because the devil’s plan is to destroy us.
 Still, he cannot do more than what God allows him to do.
 He, in a way, uses the devil to test and judge the believers’ lives.
 The devil is not aware of this most of the time.
 He is just focused on his mission to destroy us, but God uses those moments for something good.
-We, from our side, need to trust God and to keep on loving Him.
+From our side, we need to trust God and keep loving Him.
 As we said, this could happen when we sin and allow the devil to attack us, or it could happen for something that God wants to accomplish in us.
 The devil often has to do with the fiery trials coming into the believers’ lives, and he means that for evil, but God uses those moments to accomplish His work through them.

 God’s chastisement and judgment are not easy topics to discuss, as many people prefer only to know that Jesus died for them, paid for their sins, and saved them.
 This is true if they believe in Him, but there are many other aspects of salvation and grace that need to be known.
 What Jesus said to some of the people He healed was that they shouldn’t continue sinning (John 5:14, John 8:11).